rcrowther/django-img/README.md

     registry.register(MediumImage)

-Now adapt the template tag (or the tag in image/templates/image/image_detail.html) to point at the new filter,
+Now adapt the template tag (or the tag in 'image/templates/image/image_detail.html') to point at the new filter,

     {% imagequery image.Image "pk=1" someAppName.MediumImage %}

 Visit the page again.
-Image sees the new filter definition, so generates a new reform (filters the image) then displays it.
+Image uses the new filter definition to generate a new reform (filters the image) then displays it.

 Ok, you changed the image size, and maybe the format.
 If you want to continue, you probably have questions.
 Goto the main documentation.